radiantone/entangle/README.md

 >
 > Concurrency control refers to the use of explicit mechanisms like locks to synchronize interdependent concurrent computations.
 Dataflow is also used to abstract over explicit concurrency control.
 ### Simple Example
-Let's start with a workflow example: Consider this simple computation
+Let's start with a simple workflow example:

 `A(B(),C())`